Israeli Doctors Nobel Peace Prize Nomination

 Israeli doctors are part of the healthcare professionals of the world who literally deal with the mess left behind by war.
 In many cases, Israeli doctors save the lives of people that hate their country, throw rockets at their homes, their schools, their hospitals and have sworn the destruction of their people.

 Thousands of Syrians, casualties of their country’s civil war have received life-saving medical treatment in Israeli hospitals.
 Israeli physicians have treated the daughter of Hamas leader Ismail Haniyeh, the daughter in law of George Habash, the niece of Ayatollah Khomeini who with her husband traveled secretly to Israel for a procedure; the President of Zambia Michael Sata, and others

 Because Israeli health-care professionals are building people-to-people, one-on-one relationships, no other endeavor is as successful in achieving dialogue and cooperation and seeding the prospects for peace and understanding; they deserve the world’s recognition and the Nobel Peace Prize.

-Friends of Ziv Medical Center needs your help with “Jewish & Christian Communities: Nobel Peace Prize Nomination”.
-Join Friends of Ziv Medical Center and 2,387 supporters today.
+Moshe Pitchon needs your help with “Jewish & Christian Communities: Nobel Peace Prize Nomination”.
+Join Moshe and 2,404 supporters today.